JakePazz/gsx-profile-scanner/README.md

 2. Run the installer
 3. Run the program from the executable within the installed files and complete setup

-_It is recommended to create a shortcut/pin the program before you lose it_
+_It is recommended to create a shortcut/pin the program to make it easier to find_

 ## Potential Improvements